Skip to main content

 Thesis

 The Honors thesis represents the culminating project of your BYU Honors experience.
 A thesis is not just another research or term paper; it is a much more substantial piece of scholarship completed under the supervision of a faculty advisor and thesis committee.
 The Honors thesis represents independent, original research or creative work of superior quality that merits publication, presentation, or distribution beyond the campus community.
 This hallmark of academic excellence should exhibit high standards of quality in its ideas, methodology, accuracy, clarity, reasoning and presentation.
-The thesis should be the most developed research or creative effort of your undergraduate years.
+The thesis should be the most developed research or creative effort of your undergraduate years, adding new knowledge, understanding, or approach to your chosen discipline.

 Honors students typically complete the thesis requirement during their junior and senior years (2-4 semesters) after they have obtained sufficient training in their major to conduct research in a specialized academic field.
 The thesis process acquaints you firsthand and in depth with the type of scholarly work that characterizes the field you intend to pursue professionally.
 For these reasons, only under rare circumstances is an Honors thesis topic outside the major area approved.
-(In most cases, students who complete a thesis outside the major do so in a field cognate to their majors or in a minor.)
+In most cases, students who complete a thesis outside the major do so in a field cognate to their majors or in a minor.
+A topic or thesis committee chair outside of a student's major requires advance review and approval by the Honors Program.

 Many students report that writing their Honors thesis proved both the most rigorous and the most rewarding academic experience of their college years.
 Students learn to develop proficient research and rhetorical skills within their discipline while enhancing their academic or professional credentials and making an original contribution to their field.